-They also create large amounts of concentrated waste, CO2, and methane which is damaging to the environment.
+Housing animals in such also create large amounts of concentrated waste, CO2, and methane which is damaging to local soil (3) and water sources (1).
 Moreover, animal wastes have generally been reintegrated into the environment as manure.
 However, intensive meat and dairy production are typically monoculture operations which removes the opportunity for establishing a closed-farm system.

-In contrast, extensive farming systems are dependent on the carrying capacity [soil fertility, terrain, water availability, etc.] of a given piece of land and often responds to the natural climate patterns of an area.
+Contrastingly, extensive farming systems depend on the carrying capacity [soil fertility, terrain, water availability, etc.] of a given piece of land and often responds to the natural climate patterns of an area.

 It does not depend on a large amount of pesticides, fertilizers or other chemical inputs relative to the land area being farmed.
 This is how most livestock production takes place in the world.
 Herders are the classic example.